ungive/mediaremote-adapter/README.md

 The [mediaremote-adapter.pl](./bin/mediaremote-adapter.pl) script
-needs to be bundled with your app, alongside the `MediaRemoteAdapter.framework` which is exposed as a CMake target in [CMakeLists.txt](./CMakeLists.txt).
+needs to be bundled with your app, alongside the `MediaRemoteAdapter.framework` and optionally the `NowPlayingTestClient` which are exposed as CMake targets in [CMakeLists.txt](./CMakeLists.txt).
 You can find instructions to build the framework in the next section.

 The script must then be invoked like this: